shelleyolivia/learn-tutorials/polygon/build-a-funding-dao-on-polygon.md

 The `createStakeholder` can be invoked by anyone, members, stakeholder, or the users who wish to join the DAO.
 Here we are checking for a few things -

-- If the account calling the method is a new user, and the MATIC token sent with method invocation is more than 2 MATIC, we give the stakeholder and member role to that account, if it's less than 2 MATIC we only give member role to that account.
+- If the account calling the method is a new user, and the amount of MATIC tokens sent during method invocation is more than 2 MATIC, we give the Stakeholder and Member roles to that account.
+If the amount sent is less than 2 MATIC, we only give member role to that account.
+Keep in mind that while Solidity uses the ether keyword to denote one full utility token, we will be deploying this smart contract to Polygon which uses MATIC tokens rather than Ether.
-- If the account calling is already a member, then we create a total of all the tokens added by the account previously and check if total tokens are greater than 2 MATIC, if so we give stakeholder access to the account.
+- If the account calling is already a Member, then we create a total of all the tokens added by the account previously and check if total tokens are greater than 2 MATIC, if so we give the Stakeholder role to the account.
-- If the account calling is already a stakeholder then we just add the token send with method invocation to DAO's treasury.
+- If the account calling is already a Stakeholder, then we just add the tokens sent with the method call to the DAO treasury.

-We are done with `FundingDao.sol`, let's deploy the smart contract to a local blockchain.
+We are done with `FundingDao.sol`, now let's deploy the smart contract to a local blockchain for testing.

 # Compiling and deploying with Truffle